This is part eleven of a series on how to approach bash programming in a way that’s safer and more structured than your basic script.

 See part 1 if you want to catch the series from the start.

-Last time, we made our shpec tests independent of one another.
+Last time, we discussed the uses of aliases in scripting.
 This time, let’s add a so-called “strict mode” so scripts tend to catch errors and stop rather than let them go by.